-1. Read the following documents
+1. Read the following document

-4. If your application is successful, read the following document thoroughly
+4. If your application is successful, read the following document thoroughly:

 Children with SEND who are likely to go on to need additional support in school should be referred to the local authority in which they live.
 For information on referral processes in a neighbouring local authority, visit their website:

 Key information to support the needs of individual children